top of page

 Wyoming Plants for Food and Habitat Event heade(980 x 552 px)(1).png

-This FRee workshop explores how biodiversity strengthens food systems and wildlife habitats.
+These presentations explores how biodiversity strengthens food systems and wildlife habitats.
 It will include presentations from professionals on Wyoming native plant foraging, traditional plant uses, edible habitat design, and cooking with wild plants.

 • Leah Burback, Heirloom & Native: Foraging: Plant Identification: Edible, Medicinal and Poisonous